Lost in Translation? Not with tabi’s Multilingual Capabilities

 , description

 , whether to generate a feed… Refer to Zola’s multilingual support documentation for more information.
+What are these two letter codes?

 How do I customise or override a specific text string on my website?